dnyaneshgawari63/RAG_pub/README.md

         -It will have user

-# User must upload PDF, mostly text upto 200mb.
-Submit
+# User must upload PDF, mostly text upto 200mb, Submit and Query the Document.